Published by: admin

 Plus, since this is more about getting inspiration and strategy and some tidbits, rather than a deep technical education, the more experts that give their thoughts, the more insights you can take away.

-$90 for one lesson is great in my opinion, but $180 for over 40 lessons (at the time of writing), is phenomenal.
+The price for one lesson is great in my opinion, but for over 40 lessons (at the time of writing), the all access pass price is phenomenal.
 Even if you’re only interested in some cooking lessons and won’t bother with the music or film stuff, you can get 8 cooking masterclasses for the same price as two single ones.

 It’s almost a no brainer.